SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/data-tiers.md

 ---
 id: data-tiers
 title: Data Tiers
-description: Data Tiers provide the ability to allocate data to different storage tiers based on frequency of access - Continuous, Frequent, and Infrequent.
+description: Data Tiers provide the ability to allocate data to different storage tiers based on frequency of access - Continuous, Frequent, Infrequent, and Flex.
 ---